-&lt;sup>9 American Public Transportation Association, Survey of United States Transit System Security Needs and Funding Priorities: Summary of Findings, April 2004, p.
+&lt;sup>8 American Public Transportation Association, Survey of United States Transit System Security Needs and Funding Priorities: Summary of Findings, April 2004, p.
 1.

-&lt;sup>10 American Public Transportation Association, 2004 Public Transportation Factbook.
+&lt;sup>9 American Public Transportation Association, 2004 Public Transportation Factbook.

-&lt;sup>11 These include security improvements to its largest stations and its tunnels, backup communications and control capacity, and adding the capability to track train movements outside the Northeast Corridor.
+&lt;sup>10 These include security improvements to its largest stations and its tunnels, backup communications and control capacity, and adding the capability to track train movements outside the Northeast Corridor.
 Testimony of E. R. Frazier, Sr., Amtrak Chief of Police and Security, before the Senate Committee on Commerce, Science, and Transportation, March 23, 2004.

-&lt;sup>12 In the FY2003 Emergency Wartime Supplemental Appropriations Act, P.L.
+&lt;sup>11 In the FY2003 Emergency Wartime Supplemental Appropriations Act, P.L.
 108-11.

-&lt;sup>13 In the FY2004 DHS Appropriations Act, P.L.
+&lt;sup>12 In the FY2004 DHS Appropriations Act, P.L.
 108-90.

-$^{\rm 14}$ In the FY2005 DHS Appropriations Act, P.L.
+&lt;sup>13 In the FY2005 DHS Appropriations Act, P.L.
 108-334.

-&lt;sup>15 In the FY2002 Department of Defense Appropriations Act, P.L.
+&lt;sup>14 In the FY2002 Department of Defense Appropriations Act, P.L.
 107-117

-The ability of the passenger rail community to fund desired security improvements out of its own resources is limited: both the transit industry and Amtrak operate at a deficit and require government assistance to cover their costs.
+Amtrak operate at a deficit and require government assistance to cover their costs.
 However transit agencies also receive a significant amount of funding from local and state governments.
 One issue is whether the federal government should have the primary responsibility for funding security improvements for transit agencies, or whether that responsibility should be shared with local and state governments.
 The federal government has generally considered security a responsibility of the transit agency and the local community.
 Advocates of federal responsibility for security funding argue that, since the greatest current concern is chiefly about attacks from foreign terrorists, the federal government should bear responsibility for providing security funding in its role of providing national defense.
 Also, they argue that the economic difficulties faced by state and local governments limit their ability to assist transit agencies with additional security funding.
 Advocates of a local responsibility for funding security improvements argue that the federal government is exercising its national defense responsibility through funding national defense efforts, that taxpayers all over the country should not be required to pay for security improvements to a relatively small number of transit agencies located in large metropolitan areas, and that since local and state governments are concerned with the security of the metropolitan areas in which these transit agencies operate, it makes sense for these governments to be involved in securing the transit agencies as well.
 Moreover, many of the security measures that passenger rail organizations consider have other benefits to the systems, often in reducing other types of threat to passengers (for example, from ordinary criminal activity and accidents) that are considered to be chiefly local responsibilities.
 Finally, having the local community take responsibility for funding the security improvements can help in evaluating the cost-effectiveness of proposed security improvements, as the local community would have the opportunity to decide what security improvements seem worth paying for.